 You can make the Company Director the Appointor of the Family Trust.
 That is common.
 And, of course, an Appointor, of the Family Trust is always one of the beneficiaries.

-Our trustee company and constitution comply as a:
+Our trustee company and constitution comply with a:

 As you build the trustee company, check if your preferred company name is available.